 The subcontractor/consultant section should be broken down by each agency or consultant you plan to contract with.
 Each subcontractor/consultant should have its own row.
-The budget narrative should briefly describe the subcontractor role and anticipated funding/expenses.
+The budget narrative should briefly describe the subcontractor/consultant role and anticipated funding/expenses.

-If you plan to hire a subcontractor or consultant but do not know the specific organization yet, please include a brief description (e.g., housing expert) in the budget template and the budgeted costs.
-Include a brief statement in the narrative of the procurement process, anticipated amount to be awarded, and timeline.
+If you plan to hire a subcontractor or consultant but do not know the specific organization yet, please include a brief description (e.g., "housing expert") in the budget template and the budgeted costs.
+Include a brief statement in the budget narrative describing the procurement process, anticipated amount to be awarded, and timeline.